DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step2.md

 `tcpdump -an portrange 8300-8700 -A`{{execute T1}}

 Inspect the output, and you will notice that the traffic is in cleartext.
-The note the UDP operations.
+Note the UDP operations.
 These entries are the gossip protocol at work.
 This proves that gossip encryption is not enabled.